AriMirsky/InvertedPendulumGame/README.md

+# Pendulum Game

+Game that involves balancing an inverted pendulum.

+## Usage

+Run the ____ file to run the game.
+The game has four stages, the position of the pendulum, the velocity, acceleration, and jerk.
+Beat all four and you win!

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.